arilia/reaper-scripts/Chords/README.md

   page will show the wrong song.
 Solution: name and save projects
 - If a chords is between two or more bars and the second bar is on a new line the chord is not split between the two lines but overflows the row above
+- There could be a delay up to 2 seconds (less in average) between a play/pause action in Reaper and what happens in the web page.
+  This is the intended behavior.
+Once started the scrolling in the web page is always in sync with the transport.
+  Every two seconds the client ask Reaper webserver for the Transport position and the play state.
+In the meanwhile javascript interpolate the information to estimate the actual position.

 ## Author